JPI Media puts 350 staff on furlough to 'control costs' during pandemic

 JPI chief executive David King said 250 sales staff and some 100 other employees will be put on furlough “in light of the significant reduction in advertising volumes”.

-It is understood that about 60 of those affected will be journalists in sport and photography.
+It is understood that about 60 of those affected will be journalists, including in sport and photography.

 He said this would last for at least three weeks “but most likely for two months and possibly longer”.